A Simple Boosting Framework for Transshipment: A Simple Analysis of Multiplicative Weights (MW)

-We are now ready to introduce the \emph{smooth optimization task} and its linearization.
+We are now ready to introduce the \emph{Smooth optimization task} and its linearization.

-We first note that solving the smooth optimization task is harder than solving the canonical optimization task since $\smax_\beta(Ax) + \inner{b, x} \ge \norm{Ax}_{\max} + \inner{b, x}$.
+We first note that solving the Smooth optimization task is harder than solving the Canonical optimization task since $\smax_\beta(Ax) + \inner{b, x} \ge \norm{Ax}_{\max} + \inner{b, x}$.
 Furthermore, it uses only smooth functions, hence we can use tools from calculus to analyze its value.
-It is important to note that the linearized smooth task is exactly the linearized canonical task after substituting $p \gets [\nabla \smax_\beta](A x_*) \in \Delta_m$ (i.e., the gradient of $\smax_{\beta}$, evaluated at $A x_*$).
+It is important to note that the Linearized smooth task is exactly the Linearized canonical task after substituting $p \gets [\nabla \smax_\beta](A x_*) \in \Delta_m$ (i.e., the gradient of $\smax_{\beta}$, evaluated at $A x_*$).

-We now present the MW's strategy in the following pseudocode and proceed to prove its efficacy in solving the canonical optimization task.

-\begin{proof}[Proof of \Cref{theorem:canonical-MW}] We remark that the following argument analyses \Cref{algo:smooth-MW-strategy} as the MW's strategy for solving the canonical optimization task.
-We track the objective value of the smooth optimization task via $\Phi(x) := \smax_\beta( A x ) + \inner{b, x}$.
-We remind the reader that $\Phi(x)$ is a pessimistic estimator of the canonical optimization task, hence bounding $\Phi(x)$ suffices for the canonical task.
-For future reference, note that $\nabla \Phi(x) = A^T [\nabla \smax_{\beta}](A x)$.
+We now prove the efficacy of \Cref{algo:smooth-MW-strategy} for its ability to solve the Canonical optimization task. \begin{proof}[Proof of \Cref{theorem:canonical-MW}] We track the objective value of the Smooth optimization task via $\Phi(x) := \smax_\beta( A x ) + \inner{b, x}$.
+We remind the reader that $\Phi(x)$ is a pessimistic estimator of the Canonical optimization task, hence bounding $\Phi(x)$ suffices for the canonical task.
+For future reference, note that $\nabla \Phi(x) = A^T [\nabla \smax_{\beta}](A x) + b$.